Tren Urbano: Proposals

-In 1967, proposals were made for the construction of a rapid rail transit system to serve the city of San Juan.
+In 1967, proposals were made for the construction of a rapid rail transit system to serve San Juan.
 In 1971, the major T.U.S.C.A. study, funded jointly by the Puerto Rico Planning Board and the US federal government, recommended an islandwide elevated transit system and new community development program.
-That proposal would have crossed and served the San Juan Metro Area by connecting it with the rest of the island without the necessity of highway construction.
+That proposal would have served the San Juan metropolitan area and connected it with the rest of the island without the necessity of highway construction.
 However, it was not until 1989 that the Puerto Rico Department of Transportation and Public Works (Departamento de Transportación y Obras Públicas, or DTOP in Spanish) officially adopted a proposal to begin design and construction of a rail system for the San Juan metropolitan area.
-The ridership demand for such a system had to be forecast by using a mathematical model prepared by a team of transportation planners and engineers.
-By 1992, various alignments of the proposed system were considered, but the final design chosen served only certain parts of the metro area and not Old San Juan.
+By 1992, various alignments of the proposed system were considered, but the final design chosen served only certain parts of the metro area and did not include Old San Juan.
 The name "Tren Urbano" (Urban Train) was chosen for the system.
-In 1993, the Federal Transit Administration (FTA) selected it as a Turnkey Demonstration Projects under the Intermodal Surface Transportation Efficiency Act of 1991.
+In 1993, the Federal Transit Administration (FTA) selected it as a Turnkey Demonstration Project under the Intermodal Surface Transportation Efficiency Act of 1991.
 In 1996 and 1997, seven design-build contracts were awarded for different segments of the Tren Urbano Phase 1 system.

 A number of companies shared the tasks for building the Tren Urbano including Siemens AG, which was granted a concession to design and build the line and its rolling stock and to operate it for the first five years.
-The company won a contract, which was a "first" for North America in the scope of the work that it involved; it was awarded in July 1996.
+The company won a contract in July 1996, the first of its kind in North America.